-For All Community Members

-Lumturije "Luma" Asanoski Title IX Coordinator 116.
-S. Michigan Ave., 12th floor Chicago, IL 60603 312.499.4165 | lasanoski@saic.edu SAIC Campus Security 312.899.1230 Available 24 hours a day, seven days a week

-For Students

-When Mike Blackman is not available, a Dean on Call will serve as the intake for student reports.
+Making a Report For All Community Members SAIC Campus Security 312.899.1230 Available 24 hours a day, seven days a week Lumturije "Luma" Akiti Title IX Coordinator 116.
+S. Michigan Ave., 12th Floor Chicago, IL 60603 312.499.4165 lakiti@saic.edu D. Lance Lockett Deputy Title IX Coordinator 116 S. Michigan Ave., 12th Chicago, IL 60603 312.629.3381 dlockett@saic.edu For Students Lumturije "Luma" Akiti Title IX Coordinator 312.499.4165 116.
+S. Michigan Ave., 12th Floor Chicago, IL 60603 lakiti@saic.edu Mike Blackman (or designee) - Office of Student Affairs (Intake Person) Assistant Dean of Student Affairs for Student Support and Conflict Resolution 312.629.6725 36 S. Wabash Avenue, Suite 1204 Chicago, IL 60603 mblackman@saic.edu When Mike is not available, a Dean on Call will serve as the intake for student reports.
 Deans on Call are staff members in the Office of Student Affairs who have received training in responding to issues of Sexual Assault, Domestic Violence, Dating Violence, and/or Stalking.
 A Dean on Call is available 24 hours a day.

-For Faculty

-Lumturije "Luma" Asanoski Title IX Coordinator 116.
-S. Michigan Ave., 12th floor Chicago, IL 60603 312.499.4165 | Iasanoski@saic.edu

-For Staff & Visitors

-Lumturije "Luma" Asanoski Title IX Coordinator 116.
-S. Michigan Ave., 12th floor Chicago, IL 60603 312.499.4165 | lasanoski@saic.edu Nora Taylor Faculty Liaison 37 S. Wabash Avenue, suite 821 Chicago IL 60603 312.345.3757 | ntaylor1@saic.edu
+For Faculty Lumturije "Luma"Akiti Title IX Coordinator 312.499.4165 116.
+S. Michigan Ave., 12th Floor Chicago, IL 60603 lakiti@saic.edu Raja El Halwani Faculty Liaison 312.345.3751 37 S. Wabash Avenue, Suite 816 Chicago IL 60603 relhalwani@saic.edu

+For Staff & Lumturije "Luma" Akiti

+Visitors Title IX Coordinator

+312.499.4165

+116. S. Michigan Ave., 12th Floor

+Chicago, IL 60603

+lakiti@saic.edu

+Timeka Young

+Employee Relations and Training Manager

+312.629.3378

+116 S. Michigan Ave., 12th Floor

+Chicago, IL 60603

+tyoung6@artic.edu

+Alan Hooker

+Employee Relations and Training Manager

+312.629.3385

-Jevoid Simmons Director of Employee Relations and Training 116 S. Michigan Ave., 12th floor Chicago, IL 60603 312.629.3380 | jsimmons@artic.edu
+116 S. Michigan Ave., 12th Floor

+Chicago, IL 60603

+ahooker@artic.edu

-B. Written Notice Provided by SAIC
+B. Written Notice Provided by AIC

-When a student, faculty, or staff member reports to SAIC that they have been a victim of Sexual Assault, Domestic Violence, Dating Violence, and/or Stalking, SAIC will give them a written explanation of their rights and options, as described in this Policy, including, but not limited to:
+When an AIC community member reports to AIC that they have been a victim of Sexual Assault, Domestic Violence, Dating Violence, and/or Stalking, AIC will give them a written explanation of their rights and options, as described in this Policy, including, but not limited to:

 - Confidentiality, Privacy, and Reporting Obligations, Section III

 - Making a Report, Section IV.A

-- Interim Protective Measures, Section V
+- Supportive Measures, Section V

 - Resources, Section VII

 - Information Regarding Sexual Assault, Domestic Violence, Dating Violence, and Stalking, Section VIII

-- Orders of Protection, Section X.
+- Orders of Protection, Section X

-V. Interim Protective Measures
+V. Supportive Measures

-SAIC will provide information about interim protective measures to the individual who makes a report and will arrange such measures if the individual requests them and they are reasonably available.
-SAIC will also provide such measures, if reasonably available, upon the request of the individual who is the subject of a report.
-Examples of interim protective measures include no contact instructions or changes to academic schedules or housing.
+AIC will provide information about interim protective measures to the individual who makes a report and will arrange such measures if the individual requests them and they are reasonably available.
+AIC will also provide such measures, if reasonably available, upon the request of the individual who is the subject of a report.
+Examples of supportive measures include: mutual no contact instructions, changes to academic or work schedules such as extension of deadlines or other course-related adjustments, leaves of absence, or housing, counseling services, campus escort services, and increased security and monitoring of certain areas of the campus.
+Although supportive measures are not punitive or disciplinary in nature, they may impose a burden, albeit a reasonable one, on a member or members of SAIC's community.
+AIC will maintain as private any supportive measures provided to an individual, except as necessary to provide the supportive measure; for example, both individuals would be informed of a mutual no contact instruction.
+The Title IX Office also reassesses the availability and implementation of supportive measures on an ongoing basis.

 VI.
-Process and Applicable Procedures
+Process & Applicable Procedures